 How the Music Changes During the Fight

-During a Muay Thai fight, Sarama transforms dynamically, adapting to the energy of the match.
+During a Muay Thai fight, Muay Thai Orchestra transforms dynamically, adapting to the energy of the match.
 The tempo begins at a moderate pace, providing focus and rhythm for the opening moves.

 As the fight intensifies, the tempo gradually accelerates, matching the fighters’ escalating pace and the mounting tension in the ring.
 This seamless shift in rhythm mirrors the fight, amplifying the drama and excitement of every moment.